dgc-network/coliving-protocol/identity-service/src/notifications/README.md

 TODO: Fill in this section.
 Note: Milestones use a different flow from the other notifications.

-**TrendingAgreement**
+**TrendingDigitalContent**
-Scenario: User U1 posts digital_content T1 which breaking into the top 10 weekly trending agreements as number 3
+Scenario: User U1 posts digital_content T1 which breaking into the top 10 weekly trending digitalContents as number 3
 DB Entries
-* Notification - userId: U1, entityId: T1, type: 'TrendingAgreement'
+* Notification - userId: U1, entityId: T1, type: 'TrendingDigitalContent'
   * NotificationAction - actionEntityType: 'weekly-all', entityId: 3

 A notification is only created if the digital_content is in the top 10 trending list.